sanyassyed/DataEngineering_Analysis_Netflix_Data_ETL_Pipeline/Documentation.md

 # Netflix Data Pipeline
 The aim of this project is to do the following:
-* Setup a codespace instance
+* Setup a Git codespace instance [Know more about Git Codespace](https://github.com/features/codespaces)
 * Build Pipeline to:
     * Pull Netflix dataset
     * Load data in database